 When you are selecting a topic, try to identify controversial or cutting-edge issues in the subject you will be examining.
 Choosing such a topic will allow you to contribute to the “conversation” in the field, rather than just rehashing what others think.

-To your professor’s or TA’s office hours, and talk about what interests you.
+To your professors and/or TAs during office hours, and discuss what interests you.
 They will be happy to help you find a topic that you’re interested in but is also pertinent to the assignment.

-Use Minerva to find an encyclopedia or other reference book on your subject.
-Minerva is a link on the Librariesí Web site.
+Use the Libraries' online catalog to find an encyclopedia or other reference book on your subject.
 Search for reference books by selecting "Reference" in the "Library/Collection/Format" drop-down menu on Minerva.
 Then perform a broad keyword search for your topic.
-Another strategy to find reference sources is to search the Reference Universe database.
-Browse the books you find, like The Encyclopedia of Activism and Social Justice or The Encyclopedia of African American Heritage, looking for entries that interest you.
-If something catches your interest, youíve found a paper topic!

 Look at the list of citations in the articles and books you are reading to find related materials on your topic.
-Also try Minerva, article databases (available through the Databases link on the Libraries’ Web site), and the Internet.
+Also try the online catalog, article databases (available through the Databases link on the Libraries’ Web site), and the Internet.

 Use Personalized Assistance with Searching (PAWS)

 If you’re having trouble finding resources, PAWS is your next step.
 PAWS is an hour-long, one-on-one session with a librarian to help you get the most out of your research.
 These in-depth consultations can help you choose the right databases, formulate an effective search strategy, access new information and be kept up to date on the latest articles in your field.
-To make a PAWS appointment, visit the Reference Desk in the University Library or call 442 – 3553.
+To make a PAWS appointment, complete the PAWS form.

 The research process works in a loop: some searching for materials, reading what you have and clarifying your focus, identifying additional sources that you need, finding and reading them.
 You may even need to find more sources once you have started to write, to make connections or fill holes.
 Selecting a focus within your topic is crucial.